Key Industries That Benefit From Professional Translation Services

 i 3 Table of contents

-The Sectors Where Benefit from Translation Services Truly Makes a Difference
+The Sectors Where Translation Services Truly Make a Difference

-And yet, here’s the uncomfortable truth, less than 0.1% of digital content ever gets translated.
-That gap is staggering when you think about what it costs businesses every day in missed contracts, misunderstood instructions, and lost customers.
+And yet here is the uncomfortable truth: less than 0.1% of digital content ever gets translated.
+That gap is staggering when you consider what it costs businesses every day in missed contracts, misunderstood instructions, and lost customers.

-The language services market keeps growing at around 5% per year, but most industries still treat translation services as an afterthought rather than a strategic tool.
-We’d like to change that.
+The language services market keeps growing year after year, but most industries still treat translation services as an afterthought rather than a strategic tool.
+We would like to change that.

-The global translation services market is projected to grow to $36.35 billion by 2030, achieving a compound annual growth rate (CAGR) of 5.9%.
+The global translation services market is projected to grow to USD 36.35 billion by 2030, achieving a compound annual growth rate (CAGR) of 5.9%.

 Below, we walk you through the sectors where working with a professional translation agency like BeTranslated can make a measurable, sometimes life-saving, difference.